 Water Supply Update for Rowland Water District Customers

-While the District Board of Directors is not currently mandating conservation, we are asking customers to continue using water as efficiently as possible, whenever possible.
+We are asking customers to continue using water as efficiently as possible, inside and outside the home.
 That means taking steps such as adjusting or repairing sprinklers to avoid runoff, not hosing off hard surfaces, and only using a hose with an automatic shutoff nozzle to wash cars.
 You can find more water-saving tips below and on our conservation website at yourwaterfootprint.org.